toporek3112/etl_pipeline/ReadMe.md

 python3 02_prepareForCorrection.py
 ```

-After this script finishes you should see two new files in the data folder:
+After this script finishes it creates two new files in the data folder:
 * stagingContributingFactorsCorrected.csv
 * stagingVehicleTypesCorrected.csv

 These csv files have to columns 'original' and 'corrected'.
-Before you can proceed with the ETL process it is advised to go throug them and check for any inconsistencies which can be corrected.
+Before the ETL process can proceed it is advised to go throug the files and check for any inconsistencies which can be corrected.
 Simply put a value into the 'corrected' column and the original value will be replaced in the next step when writing to the respective dimension and fact tables.

 3. Execute thrid script
 ```console